 The value of comparing GNP/GNI to GDP

-Economists typically examine both GDP and GNP/GNI when evaluating a country’s economy.
+Economists typically examine both GDP (often alongside debt to GDP ratio and GDP growth) and GNP/GNI when evaluating a country’s economy.
 While GDP is a more widely followed measure of a country’s economic activity, differences between GDP and GNP/GNI can provide insight into a country’s engagement in international trade and financial operations.
 For example, some countries have a high GDP because numerous products are made there, but a much lower GNP/GNI because those products are being sold by international companies that are shipping the profits overseas instead of reinvesting them locally.
 In this circumstance, GNP/GNI is a more realistic picture of the economy's true state.

 That said, GNP can be misleading when examined on its own.
 While GNP is a viable indicator of the economic well-being of a country's nationals and corporations, it is less adept at illustrating the health of a country's economy as a whole.
 GNP can be influenced by foreign exchange rates (due to its inclusion of foreign investments and production), offers incomplete insight into domestic resource usage, and does a poor job of indicating the economy's rate of growth.